TaxFairness/LymeTaxIncr2022/About.md

 # About the Warrant Article

-Warrant Article #16 at Town Meeting calls for a full Statistical Revaluation of the town.
+Warrant Article #16 at Town Meeting (March 14) calls for a full Statistical Revaluation of the town.
 It asks:

 <style>blockquote{  border-left: 3px solid #ccc; padding-left: 10px;}</style>